marcinia-sudo/2DECFL2ndOrder/README-alt.md

 ```
 Conventionally, we decompose complex functions using the notation $\Sigma = \Sigma' +i \Sigma''$  where $`\Sigma' \equiv \Re e\{ \Sigma \}`$ and $`\Sigma'' \equiv \Im m \{ \Sigma \}`$.
 In program, we use the notation  $`\text{re}_\Sigma = \Re e \{ \Sigma \}`$ and $`\rho_{\Sigma} = - 1/ \pi \Im m\{ \Sigma \}`$.

-The Green's fucntions  of ECFL theory in terms of their spectral function and real part are:
+The Green's functions  of ECFL theory in terms of their spectral function and real part are:

 ```math
 \begin{align*}